CLI sync for GitLab, GitHub, Codeberg

 git remote set-url origin --add git@codeberg.org:username/repository_name.git

-To check all the remote for the repository, run the below
+To check all the remotes for the repository, run:

 git remote -v